Jonjo Shelvey

-Jonjo Shelvey (born 27 February 1992) is an English professional footballer who plays as a central midfielder for UAE Second Division League side Arabian Falcons.
+Jonjo Shelvey (born 27 February 1992) is an English football coach and former player who played as a central midfielder.
+He is head coach of UAE Second Division League side Arabian Falcons.

 Shelvey began his career at Charlton Athletic, becoming their youngest-ever player at 16 years and 59 days old.
 In 2010, he moved to Liverpool for an initial £1.7 million, spending a brief loan at Blackpool.
 During his time at Anfield, Shelvey was part of a Liverpool squad which won the League Cup and lost the FA Cup final in 2012.
 He joined Swansea City for £5 million in 2013, and Newcastle United for £12 million two and a half years later.
 A month after joining Newcastle, he was made the team's stand-in captain in the absence of Fabricio Coloccini, as the season ended with relegation.
-He then helped the club regain Premier League status, and established himself as Newcastle's vice captain.
-After leaving Tyneside in 2023, he had spells at Nottingham Forest, Çaykur Rizespor, Eyüpspor and Burnley.
+He then helped the club regain Premier League status, and established himself as the vice captain.
+After leaving Newcastle in 2023, he had spells at Nottingham Forest, Çaykur Rizespor, Eyüpspor, Burnley and Arabian Falcons, where he began his managerial career in 2026.

-Shelvey played for England at under-16, under-17, under-19 and under-21 level and has captained the under-19 team.
-He won his first cap for the senior team in 2012.
+Shelvey played for England at under-16, under-17, under-19 and under-21 level, and captained the under-19 team.
+He played six games for the senior team between 2012 and 2015.